 I am an artistic-practice PhD researcher in Media Arts at Royal Holloway, University of London, with a background in cultural analysis and fashion design.

 Conceptually, I have always been curious about the relationships between society and emerging technologies.
-Most of my projects stem from this curiosity - that is, what learnings we can garner from the study of socio-techno scenes to grow more intentionally in them, and, realize commons-centric and technofeminist futures?
+Most of my projects stem from this curiosity - that is, what learnings we can garner from the study of socio-techno scenes to grow more intentionally with them, and, realize commons-centric and technofeminist futures?

 Currently, my research focuses on collective living structures and ethics of care.
 I ask how we can better account for and support diverse formations of social reproduction relationships and rethink the basic social unit as a way to imagine post-capitalist subjectivites and politics grounded in an ethics of care.